With Google Workspace Oni:

 In addition, Kings Transport is using the Jamboard cloud-based digital whiteboard application to sketch ideas, create notes, and collaborate with team members at any location.
 “We can all log in to the whiteboard or the one ‘jam’ and contribute from our own tablets,” Mallett says.
 “In addition, because we have Google Meet devices in every room, we can effectively connect from any location to a digital whiteboard the size of a projector screen.”

-Now fully deployed at Kings Transport, G Suite is changing the role of the technology team at the business.
+Now fully deployed at Kings Transport, Google Workspace is changing the role of the technology team at the business.
 “With G Suite implemented, it’s about enabling people to do things like build a website or create a document store without coming to IT for help,” explains Mallett.
 “We are moving to providing governance and helping the business move from asking ‘can we do it?’ to ‘how best can we do it?’”

 Kings Transport is now considering deploying Google solutions to connect about 1,000 drivers and warehouse workers.
 “We’re looking to give them access to services like Google Meet so they can share information, or to advise the operations center what time they will arrive with the next delivery,” says Mallett.

 The business is also poised to press the button to move to Chrome Enterprise on Chromebooks.
 “This will mean we no longer have an operating system or a standard operating environment to manage,” Mallett explains.
 “The cost of patching, updates, servicing, and licensing and support all goes away.
 In addition, if someone loses their Chromebook, they can just go and get another one and start working, reducing security issues as no information is stored on the device.”